-Footprints in the snow led authorities to an eyewitness who identified the suspected car thief on Oct.
-30, and the same defendant reportedly broke down on the highway after stealing a second vehicle on Dec.
-1. In a plea deal on Tuesday, Jan.
-7, Shadrach Mykytiuk, 39, of Mancos pled guilty in both cases before District Court Judge Todd Plewe.
+Footprints in the snow led authorities to a suspected car thief in October, and the same defendant reportedly broke down on the highway after stealing a second vehicle in December.

-Court records reveal Mykytiuk stole a 2001 Dodge pickup from the P&D Grocery in October.
-He reportedly stole the vehicle, so he could drive to Cortez to kill a subject that broke the rear window of the defendant's 2008 Subaru Impreza earlier the same day.
+Court records reveal Mykytiuk stole a 2001 Dodge pickup from the P&D Grocery on Oct.
+30, 2013.
+He reportedly stole the truck so he could drive to Cortez to kill a subject that broke the rear window of the defendant's 2008 Subaru Impreza earlier the same day.

-Mancos Dep.
-Sean Kiely reportedly followed footprints in the snow to an apartment complex on the 200 block of East Menefee Street, where an eyewitness to the crime identified the defendant.
+Mancos Deputy Sean Kiely reportedly followed footprints in the snow in October to an apartment complex on the 200 block of East Menefee Street, where a witness identified the defendant.

-In a separate case 31 days later, court records reveal Mykytiuk was again charged with motor vehicle theft in December.
+In a separate case, court records reveal Mykytiuk was again charged with motor vehicle theft on Dec.
+1, 2013.
 He reportedly stole a 1998 Dodge Ram pickup from his father's business, Gary's Automotive.
-After hotwiring the vehicle, the defendant reportedly drove the vehicle until it broke down on Hwy.
-160, at which time he called to turn himself into authorities.
+After hotwiring the vehicle, the defendant reportedly drove the vehicle until it broke down on U.S. 160, at which time he called to turn himself into authorities.

-District Attorney Will Furse and public defender Amy Smith had agreed the defendant wouldn't face any jail time under the plea agreement.
-Judge Plewe, however, rejected the stipulation.
+District Attorney Will Furse and public defender Amy Smith stipulated that the defendant wouldn't face jail time under the plea agreement.
+Plewe, however, rejected the mandate.

 "I'm not willing to accept an agreement that no jail time can be imposed," said Plewe.
 "That's up to the court's discretion."

 A sentencing hearing was scheduled for 11 a.m. on Feb.
-20. Judge Plewe told Mykytiuk he could face 12 to 18 months in prison followed by a year of parole.
+20. Plewe told Mykytiuk that the penalty could be 12 to 18 months of prison followed by a year of parole.

-Court records reveal the defendant slipped his handcuffs from the front to the back at least twice after he was apprehended in October.
-As Dep.
-Kiely approached the Montezuma County jail near the intersection of Empire Street and Mildred Road, Mykytiuk reportedly managed to escape the patrol car.
+Court records reveal that Mykytiuk slipped his handcuffs from behind his back to the front at least twice after he was apprehended in October.
+As deputy Kiely approached the Montezuma County jail near the intersection of Empire and Mildred streets, Mykytiuk reportedly managed to escape the patrol car.

-Records state a foot chase ensued through the park before the defendant was tased and subsequently apprehended again.
+Records state a foot chase resulted through the park before the defendant was tased and subsequently apprehended again.